-Ever since my blog about it came out, though, many people had been asking me how I managed to sort things out with my sister.
-Even if I was already a counselor, I was vocal about running out of ideas.
-Helping my sister did not come easy for me since there were emotions involved.
+Once the blog about self-questioning benefits came out, the people had been asking how I managed to sort things out with my sister.
+Helping my sister did not come easy for me since there were self-questioning emotions involved.

-There were still honest times when I wanted to strangle her because she refused to cooperate, thinking that I was the one who had something against her.
-In reality, I just wanted to fix our relationship and be done with all the drama in our lives.
-But I finally got my sister to agree to get counseling with me and realize that her problem was psychological rigidity.
+There were still self-questioning times when I wanted to strangle my sister because she refused to cooperate, thinking that I was the one who had something against her.
+The reality was that I just wanted to fix the relationship and be done with all the drama at the house.
+But I finally got my sister to stop questioning the therapy with me and realize that the questionable thing was her psychological self-rigidity.

 Am I Doing Something That Will Hurt Other People?

-So, for the first question, I asked my sister to put herself in others’ shoes.
+So, for the first question, I threw a self-questioning question at my sister to put herself in others’ shoes.
 I said, “Think about this scenario.
 I borrowed your jean jacket and promised to keep it clean, but I only said that to make you lend it to me and stop asking questions.
-I will keep it for weeks, assuming that you don’t need it yet; that’s why you have not asked for it to be returned.
+I will keep it for weeks, assuming that you don’t need it yet.
 Then, when you get mad at me for not keeping my promise, I would throw the blame back to your face and tell you that it’s your fault for not taking it back sooner.”

 “Ouch,” my sister said.
 “Did I do that to you?”

 What’re the Worst Things That Can Happen If I Start Taking Criticism?